genai-impact/ecologits/docs/tutorial/opentelemetry.md

 ## Installation

-To install EcoLogits along with all necessary dependencies for compatibility with the OpenTelemetry, please use the `opentelemetry` extra-dependency option as follows:
+To install EcoLogits along with all necessary dependencies for compatibility with OpenTelemetry, please use the `opentelemetry` extra-dependency option as follows:

 ```shell
 pip install ecologits[opentelemetry] # (1)!